IvanTardis/SoftDev-Workshop/24_rest-kb/411_on_NYT.md

 - There are up to 500 requests per day, and up to 5 requests per minute, and no paid plans.
 ## The Bad:
 - I assume it is most probable that the APIs do not update very quickly in times there are rapid changes to certain information.
-- I believe there are up to 500 requests per day, and up to 5 requests per minute.
+- There are up to 500 requests per day, and up to 5 requests per minute.
 A possible downside for some uses.
-- To be completely honest, not much.
 ## The Ugly:
 - The APIs often need specifications in the url, rather than just adding you key to the base url.
 You often have to adjust with additional parameters such as section titles, author names, or dates.
 Although this may be hard to handle, if you pay attention to the documentation it should be straightforward.